bobpaul/self-service-password/README.md

 ```

 * This fork adds no settings.
 Password strength 2 (mediocre) is required.
-* Only pages/change.php and pages/resetbytoken.php have been updated
+* Only `pages/change.php` and `pages/resetbytoken.php` have been updated.
+If you use other reset methods (sms, etc) then edit those pages.

 ## Presentation